When You Feel Like You’re Shouting Into the Void

 So, what’s the point?
 Other than to tell you that you’re not alone?
 The doubts, the questions, the wondering if you’re on the right path — it’s all completely normal.
 You’re not the only one, and we all go through it.

-If you’re curious about The Dip, it’s a book by Seth Godin (Amazon link) — notoriously not sex-friendly according to people I respect but brilliant in terms of audience-building.
+If you’re curious about The Dip, it’s a book by Seth Godin (affiliate link) — notoriously not sex-friendly according to people I respect but brilliant in terms of audience-building.
 The link is an affiliate link, so if you use it, you’re keeping me in iced coffee.
 Which is what I stress-drink while staring at my stats.